‘Evolution’ – A Silent Terror of Adolescence

 Hadzihalilovic is here to challenge her audience relentlessly.
 Evolution doesn’t find it necessary to provide an abundance of dialogue or characterization.
 We as the audience set our imagination into overdrive, filling in the gaps left intentionally blank by a minimal screenplay.
 The end result is a slow burn that plays to its impeccable imagery rather than showing laying everything out in the open.
 It’s a trademark of Hadzihalilovic, who happened to do the same with her 2004 film, Innocence.

 Evolution may evoke a restriction on its storytelling potential.
 However, the cinematography by Manuel Dacosse leaves us in 81 minutes of a dream-like state.
 We like Nicolas can sense something terribly wrong on the island and it’s genuinely terrifying.
+As an expert paper writer I have had to deal with the accusation of plagiarism many times.
+It’s an accusation that a number of writers are too keen to throw around, especially if it could be proven that they did in fact copy another author’s work.
+Even though there may be plenty of differences between various works written by different authors, plagiarism nevertheless exists.
+Whether the differences are too great for most authors to notice or just minor variations, plagiarism nevertheless happens.
 Thankfully, that sort of terror doesn’t take shape in the form of jump scares or cheap tactics.
 In fact, with the exception of a few operations on children that will make some squirm, mainstream frights are absent.
 There’s more dread in this film’s painting of the unknown and ambiguous.
 In doing so, Evolution plays like many other slow-burn psychological horrors such as Under the Skin and Goodnight Mommy.

 While we don’t have an opportunity to know our characters, Brebant and Parmentier are both exceptional.
 Shockingly enough, this is young Brebant’s first film.
 He conveys his fear and curiosity with such authenticity for a child actor.
 Whether he’s wandering the creepy corridors of the hospital or coming face-to-face with the unknown on the beach, it feels all too real.